‘Arm Climb’ Stratagem

 The cloudfeet raised their hands all at once.
-There was a rumble under their feet.
-A thin wall of cloud shot up, separating Bombi from Chagrinn.
+There was a rumble under their feet as a screen of cloud shot up, separating Bombi from Chagrinn.
 The apprentice didn’t panic though, as the thinness of the materials around had already been revealed.
 She stepped through the wall and saw Chagrinn’s face for a moment, before another divider rose.
 The giggles of the cloudfeet turned into guffawing.
 They hopped about on the walls above them, raising more and more, altering them at a whim.

 “Keep ignoring it Bombi.
 Just follow the sound of my voice,” Chagrinn advised.
 “I don’t need to see where I’m going.”
 Bombi stood still for a moment.
 She thought she heard his footsteps, and so pushed through a wall in that direction, but there was nothing there but a dwelling she had to wade through.

 “That means you have to keep talking Chagrinn!” she nearly shouted.
 What’s wrong with me?
 Something about these creatures rattles me.
 I know.
 They’re happy.
 This giddiness reminds me of the games the other servants used to play when nobody watched.
 When I was little I was always so afraid we would get caught.
 Before I left, their happiness was just a disaster waiting to happen.